Ishu Ishiyama, 7 dan, Shihan

 Vancouver Aikikai

-Zoran Krunic has been practicing Aikido for over 30 years.
+Zoran Krunic Sensei has been practicing Aikido for over 30 years.
 He studied under Fujimoto Shihan and, after moving to Canada, under Kawahara Shihan.
 In the course of his Aikido studies he attended many seminars by leading Aikido teachers, including Tada Sensei and Tamura Sensei.
-He is the chief instructor of Vancouver Aikikai.
+He is the Chief Instructor of Vancouver Aikikai.

 Ramin Arvin, 5 dan, Shidoin

-Ramin Arvin, 5th dan, started Aikido at the Central YMCA (Shugyo Dojo) in Toronto with Fran Turner Sensei.
+Ramin Arvin Sensei, 5th dan, started Aikido at the Central YMCA (Shugyo Dojo) in Toronto with Fran Turner Sensei.
 Later he became a live-in student (uchideshi) with Donavan Waite Sensei.
-Ramin Sensei co-founded Naka Ima Aikikai in Toronto.
+Arvin Sensei co-founded Naka Ima Aikikai in Toronto.
 Currently he trains at Vancouver West Aikikai (VWA) under Ishiyama Shihan, and is the VWA-dispatched instructor for the New Westminster dojo (VWA’s branch dojo).

 Grant Babin, 5 dan, Shidoin